These Skin Cancer Pictures Can Help You Spot a Suspicious Mole

 Basal cell carcinomas are most common in the head and neck.
 BCCs typically show up as an open sore or skin-colored, red, or sometimes dark-colored bump with a pearly or translucent border that appears rolled.
 BCCs can also appear as a red patch (that may itch or hurt), a shiny bump, or a waxy, scar-like area.

 While the most frequently occurring type of skin cancer, they rarely spread beyond the original site.
+Instead of metastasizing like melanoma (more on that below), basal cell carcinoma attacks the surrounding tissue, making it less deadly, but heightening the chance for disfigurement, according to the U.S. National Library of Medicine (NLM).
 Basal cell carcinomas are usually surgically removed and require no additional treatment, says Dr. King.

 Squamous Cell Carcinoma (SCC)

-Squamous cell carcinomas, the second most common form of skin cancer, often look like scaly red or skin-colored patches, open sores, warts, or elevated growths with a central depression and may crust or bleed.
+Up next on this roundup of skin cancer pictures: squamous cell carcinoma, the second most common form of skin cancer.
+Squamous cell carcinomas often look like scaly red or skin-colored patches, open sores, warts, or elevated growths with a central depression and may crust or bleed.

 Melanoma Skin Cancer